Technical Regulations - Shooting

 The competition plan will be conducted in accordance with the ISSF Rules and Regulations.

 Allocation of the officials to conduct the events will be made by the Technical Committee.
-Whereever possible, officials will posses the ISSF international license valid for 2017.
+Wherever possible, officials will possess the ISSF international license valid for 2022.
 However, officials with the highest level of national accreditation may be assigned.

-The Organising Committe will appoint Representative of ISSF and an appropriate number of officials to conduct each event.
+The Organising Committee, the Technical Director and an ICSD-designated Respresentative shall appoint a ISSF representative and an appropriate number of officials to conduct each event.

 4.9 Unforeseen Incidents